-Saas content marketing is one of the most popular growth tactics in recent years.
-It will stay this way in the future as well since content marketing costs 62% less than other marketing methods while generating 3x times the leads.
+SaaS content marketing is one of the most popular growth tactics that has been developed in recent years.
+It will stay this way in the future as well since content marketing costs 62% less than other marketing methods while it generates 3x times the leads.
 In terms of ROI, using content marketing to grow your brand really has no competition.

 Armed with this knowledge, marketers from different industries started working on content.
 Unfortunately, many of them miss the mark.
 As a result, we have tons of poorly written content that repeats the same info found somewhere else online.
 And worst of all – there is no proper strategy to back up this content.
 As a result, company owners quickly give up on content to focus on marketing strategy with a more measurable ROI.
 But it doesn’t have to be that way.

 Today, we’ll briefly show you how to set up an SaaS content marketing strategy, similar to how we do things at Chanty.
 Many of these elements will apply if you’re in a different field, so if you want to learn how to create and distribute better content, let’s dive in.

 If you’re writing for everyone, you’re writing for no one.
 There is no company out there whose target audience is every human being.
 Focus on the kind of audience who buys your products and who is interested in what you have to say.

 If you’re serious about your marketing efforts, you probably have at least one buyer persona developed, and you should write for them.
 However, in reality, it often happens that your visitors want to read something completely different from what you imagined.